pawelsawicz/checkout-payment-gateway/docs/event-modeling.md

 ## Payment Gateway (CQRS version)

-This diagram represents version when we would like to achieve decoupling and support for heavy writes.
+This diagram represents version if we would like to achieve decoupling and support for heavy writes.
-**Assuming** that initial version was implemented as proposed above, this evolution (technical) is cheap.
+**Assuming** that initial version was implemented as proposed above, this update (coding-wise) is cheap.

 Assumptions:
 - Merchants are fine with eventual consistency

 Benefits:
-- Decoupled systems: *payment gateway*, *acquiring bank*.
-Intention to pay from the actual requesting *acquiring bank*.
+- Decoupled systems: *payment gateway* and *acquiring bank*.
+Intention to pay from the actual forwarding request to   *acquiring bank*.
-- Our system does not depend from an *acquiring bank* system, we can stay operational and collect intentions of pay even if *acquiring bank* is offline.
+- Our system does not depend on *acquiring bank* system, we can stay operational and collect requests even if *acquiring bank* is offline.
-- Better write throughput, as we don't have to await for callback from an *acquiring bank* system
+- Better write throughput, as system does not await for callback from an *acquiring bank* system

 Risks:
 - Introduce additional complexity to the business i.e: what if payment was not authorized despite that customer got the bought item
-- May introduce bad user experiance both for customers and merchants
+- It may introduce bad user experience both for customers and merchants
-- Increased number of calls to customer service
+- Increased number of calls to customer service due to changed behaviour

 Situations to consider, when this architecture could be helpful:
 - Huge sales events i.e black friday